calucateyou/My-Anime-recommender/README.md

-# Anime Recommender Beta v1
+# Anime Recommender

 ## About This Release
-This is the **Beta v1** release of the Anime Recommender.
+This is the release of the Anime Recommender.
 The application fetches a user's **completed** and **plan-to-watch** anime lists from MyAnimeList and analyzes their genres to provide recommendations.

 ## How It Works
 1. Enter your **MyAnimeList username**.